The New Tests and Treatments for Glaucoma

 New Glaucoma Treatments

-Selective Laser Trabeculoplasty is a new type of glaucoma laser surgery, which was approved by the FDA in 03/2001.
-Dr. Arthur Schwartz was a pioneer in the development of trabeculoplasty.
-SLT lowers eye pressure by improving the fluid outflow from the eye.
+Dr. Arthur Schwartz was a pioneer in the development of laser trabeculoplasty.
+Selective Laser Trabeculoplasty lowers eye pressure by improving the fluid outflow from the eye.
 It is sometimes called a “cool laser” because the ultra-short pulses of very low energy generate no heat.
 Selective Laser Trabeculoplasty appears to have the same benefit as the classic treatment, argon laser trabeculoplasty, in lowering pressure, but without the heat damage and scarring.
 It is believed that SLT, unlike argon laser trabeculoplasty, may be repeated safely many times and may also be used in patients who have had previous argon laser trabeculoplasty.
-The glaucoma surgery has been performed successfully in thousands of ophthalmology patients throughout the world.
+This glaucoma laser surgery has been performed successfully in thousands of ophthalmology patients throughout the world.

 Improved eye drops, which are easier to use and may have fewer side effects, are another tool in the treatment of glaucoma.
 One of these, a once-a-day, highly effective medication called lantanoprost is related to a substance that occurs naturally in the human body and so is well tolerated by most patients.